-In spite of the Chinese government's promise to restructure the steel industry and remove some excess steel capacity, multiple Chinese producers have restarted idled facilities as recently as first quarter 2016. [
+Despite the Chinese government's promise to restructure the steel industry and remove some excess steel capacity, multiple Chinese stainless producers have recently restarted idled facilities as recently as first quarter 2016. [ that [

-] Mysteel stated that [
+]13 Mysteel stated

-This small sample of Chinese producers' massive future growth in steel capacity, particularly when current capacity is underutilized and lacks a meaningful domestic market, makes clear the significance and imminence of the threat that the excess capacity from China poses to the U.S. market.
+This small sample of Chinese producers' massive future growth in stainless steel capacity, particularly when current capacity is underutilized and lacks a meaningful domestic market, makes clear the significance and imminence of the threat that the excess capacity from China has on the U.S. market.
 As a result of these expansions, Chinese producers are exporting an increasing volume of their steel to overseas markets, including to the United States.
 With demand in China expected to remain sluggish in the near future, the global steel markets will be flooded with even more Chinese steel as producers continue to offload their excess production.